Doral Health & Wellness gynecologists provide a broad range of medical and surgical services to diagnose and treat urinary incontinence.

 • Behavioral changes: Bladder retraining and timed voiding (going to the bathroom at scheduled times).

 • Medications: Primarily used for urge incontinence.
 The most common drugs are called anticholinergics.
 The main side effects commonly reported are dry mouth, but blurred vision, increased heartbeat, and constipation may also be side effects.
 These side effects vary depending on the dosage.
 Patients with glaucoma should consult their ophthalmologist before taking anticholinergics.
+Are you searching for Gyn Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the best option for you.

 • Biofeedback: Use of vaginal devices placed in the vagina temporarily to track and improve pelvic floor/bladder muscle strength.